gardener/landscaper-service/docs/usage/LandscaperDeployments.md

 ## Purpose

 The `spec.purpose` field should contain the human-readable purpose of the LandscaperDeployment.

-## Region

-The `spec.region` field is optional and can be used to restrict the selected target kubernetes cluster to a specific geo-region.

 ## Landscaper Configuration